valenteach/bblearn_instructions/README.md

 # bblearn_instructions
-# repository for bb learn training video scripts - used for narrating audio tracks
+# repository for bb learn training video scripts
+# used as source files for written documentation & narrated recordings